Walking sticks for stroke patients: Improve balance, confidence, & mobility

-Research reveals walking sticks can improve walking ability, particularly walking speed and step length.
+Research reveals that walking sticks can enhance walking ability, particularly in terms of walking speed and step length.

 Walking sticks improve step length and walking speed.
 It also improves their confidence.